luc654/display_Library/README.md

 ## Handy functions

 ### Back()
-Each call to load screen adds the name of the a history vector.
-By calling the back() function the latest entry in the history vector gets destroyed and the previous entry is called as parameter to the ```loadScreen(name)``` function.
+Each call to load screen adds the name of the a history array.
+By calling the back() function the latest entry in the history array gets destroyed and the previous entry is called as parameter to the ```loadScreen(name)``` function.

 Example
 ```